Luis-St/Ratchet-Chat/SECURITY.md

 Ratchet Chat is designed with a "privacy-by-design" philosophy.

 ### End-to-End Encryption (E2EE)
-*   **Protocol:** Messages are encrypted on the client device using a hybrid scheme (RSA-OAEP for transport key exchange + AES-GCM for payload encryption).
+*   **Protocol:** Messages are encrypted on the client device using a hybrid scheme (ML-KEM-768 for transport key exchange + AES-GCM for payload encryption).
+*   **Identity & Signing:** Users publish ML-DSA-65 public keys.
+Message and control events are signed with ML-DSA-65 and verified by recipients.
 *   **Zero Knowledge:** The server stores only encrypted blobs (`encrypted_blob`) and initialization vectors (`iv`).
 It does not possess the private keys required to decrypt user messages.
 *   **Key Management:** Private keys are stored locally in the browser (IndexedDB), encrypted with a master key derived from the user's password (PBKDF2).

 ### Authentication
-*   **SRP (Secure Remote Password):** We use the SRP-6a protocol for password authentication.
-The server never sees or stores the user's plain-text password, only a verifier.
+*   **OPAQUE:** We use the OPAQUE protocol (RFC 9497) for password authentication.
+The server never sees or stores the user's plain-text password, only a password file.
 *   **JWT:** Post-authentication sessions are managed via JSON Web Tokens.

 ### Federation Security
 *   **TOFU (Trust On First Use):** Federated identities are trusted on the first connection.
-*   **Signatures:** All federated messages are signed using Ed25519 keys to ensure authenticity.
+*   **Signatures:** All federated messages are signed using ML-DSA-65 keys to ensure authenticity.
 *   **Allowlist:** Federation can be restricted to specific hosts via environment variables.

+## Post-Quantum Cryptography

+Ratchet Chat uses NIST-standardized post-quantum primitives:

+*   **ML-KEM-768 (FIPS 203)** replaces RSA-OAEP for transport key encapsulation.
+*   **ML-DSA-65 (FIPS 204)** replaces Ed25519 for identity keys and signatures.
+*   **OPAQUE (RFC 9497)** replaces SRP for password authentication.

+These primitives are implemented in pure JavaScript and are used end-to-end across client and server.

+## Performance Compared to RSA/AES/SRP

+Post-quantum primitives trade larger keys and signatures for quantum resistance:

+*   **Bandwidth:** ML-DSA signatures and ML-KEM ciphertexts are significantly larger than Ed25519 signatures and RSA-2048 ciphertexts, so payloads and directory entries are larger.
+*   **CPU:** ML-DSA and ML-KEM operations are more computationally expensive than Ed25519/RSA on most platforms.
+Key generation and signing/verification cost more.
+*   **Login flow:** OPAQUE performs more cryptographic work than SRP but runs only during registration/login.
+Session traffic remains JWT-based.
+*   **Message encryption:** Payload encryption still uses AES-GCM, so bulk message throughput is largely unchanged; the added cost comes from larger signatures and KEM encapsulation/decapsulation.

+We do not publish benchmarks in this repository.
+Real-world performance depends on device class, runtime, and network conditions.

 ## Known Limitations / Threat Model